algolia/autocomplete/packages/website/docs/reverseHighlightHit.md

 id: reverseHighlightHit
 ---

-Returns a virtual node with highlighted non-matching parts of an Algolia hit.
+Returns virtual nodes with highlighted non-matching parts of an Algolia hit.

  The `reverseHighlightHit` function lets you turn an Algolia hit into a virtual node with highlighted non-matching parts for a given attribute.